Are you standing at the crossroads of a CPA and an MBA, unsure of which path to tread?

 There are various types of MBA programs, such as the traditional two-year full-time program, part-time programs for working professionals, and accelerated programs that can be completed within a year.
 Additionally, some schools offer specialized MBA programs tailored to specific industries or career paths.

 There was once this ideal that MBAs are elitist.
 However, things are changing, and diversity has become a big push for many universities.
-This is especially true due to the recent trend of college admissions consultants helping nontraditional students break through into top MBA programs.
+This is especially true due to the recent trend of college admissions consultants helping nontraditional students break through into the best MBA programs in the US.

 CPA vs MBA: Comparing Career Paths, Prospects, and Salaries